CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/uniapi.md

 ]
 ```

-#### Removing a whole nested object
+**Removing a whole nested object:**

-To remove an entire nested block, remove its parent key:
+Target the parent key to remove the entire block including all child fields:

 ```json
 "request_exclusions": [